zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 ## Benefits of capacity reservation

 - After deployment, capacity is reserved for your use and is always available within the scope of applicable service-level agreements (SLAs).
-- Can be deployed and deleted at any time with no term commitment.
+- Capacity can be deployed and deleted at any time with no term commitment.
-- Can be combined automatically with reserved instances to use term commitment discounts.
+- Capacity can be combined automatically with reserved instances to use term-commitment discounts.

 ## SLA for capacity reservation